yilunzhu/ontogum/README.md

-# coref_dataset_convert
+# OntoGUM

-This repo contains the scripts that can convert GUM to the OntoNotes format.
+Convert GUM to be consistent with OntoNotes scheme.

 ## Prerequisites
 1. Python >= 3.6